Your dimension is not listed?

 After quenching the L3 is very hard but with high hardness the material can be very brittle.
 The balance of hardness and toughness can be restored by tempering tool steel L3.
 Slowly and uniformly heat the L3 to the chosen tempering temperature and hold for 2 hours.

-L3 tool steel tempering chart diagramL3 tool steel tempering chart diagram
+L3 tool steel tempering chart diagram

-As for all materials, the L3 expands and contracts with heating and cooling.
+As for all materials, the L3 Steel expands and contracts with heating and cooling.
 Uneven heating or cooling can lead to warping or distortion.

 Dimensional changes can occur during phase changes, stress relief, grain growth or decarburization.
 To control dimensional changes it is important to use precise temperatures and cooling methods as well as a precise process to release stresses without affecting properties and without causing dimensional changes.
 Equipment should be monitored and maintained so that they are able to work to the highest standards possible.